5710.1: Student Records5710.1: Student Records holly Fri, 07/12/2019 - 11:53

 B. The directory information which, pursuant to 20 U.S.C. §§ 1232g(a)(5)(A) and (B) the District designates for the purpose of making available to the public in response to a request therefor, only includes students’ names, which shall only be provided in total, and which shall not be categorized via building level, school building, grade, or in any other manner.

-D. The directory information designed in the immediately preceding paragraph may be published by the District in only the following manners:
+D. The directory information designated in the immediately preceding paragraph may be published by the District in only the following manners:

 1. In accordance with the immediately preceding Section IV of this Rule.

 2. In District publications and materials, which are associated with District and/or student activities and events, including, but not limited to, yearbooks, annuals, newsletters, newspapers, activity and event programs, community communications, parent communications, student communications, and notices.